 (3) Chapters 1 and 2 are not applicable if data processing is required

-- e) to comply with, execute or defend legal requirements.
+e) in order to comply with, execute or defend legal requirements.

-(1) The data subject shall have the right to demand that the responsible person restricts processing if one of the following conditions is met:
+(1) The data subject has the right to require the responsible person to restrict processing if one of the following conditions is met:

-- b) the processing is illegal, and the subject of personal data refuses to delete personal data, and requires restrictions on the use of personal data instead;
+b) the processing is illegal, and the subject of personal data refuses to delete personal data, and instead requires restrictions on the use of personal data;

-- d) the data subject objected to the processing in accordance with Article 21, Chapter 1 of the DS-GVO (General Data Protection Regulation), for a period until it is established whether legitimate grounds for the objections of the responsible person have priority over legitimate grounds of the data subject.
+d) the data subject has put forward a request to suspend data processing in accordance with Article 21, Chapter 1 of the DS-GVO (General Data Protection Regulation) for a period until it is established whether the legitimate grounds for objections of the responsible person have priority over the legitimate grounds of the data subject.

-(2) If the processing of personal data is restricted in accordance with Chapter 1, then these personal data, regardless of their accumulation, may be processed only with the consent of the data subject or for compliance, exercising or protection of legal claims, or for protection of rights of another natural person or legal entity, or for reasons related to important public interests of the Union or a EU Member State.
+(2) If the processing of personal data is restricted in accordance with Chapter 1, then these personal data, regardless of their preservation, can be processed only with the consent of the data subject or for compliance, implementation or protection of legal claims, or to protect the rights of another natural or legal person, or for reasons related to important public interests Union or EU Member State.

-(1) The data subject shall have the right to receive personal data related thereto, which it has provided to the responsible person, in a structured, generally accepted and machine-readable format, and shall also have the right to transfer such data to another responsible person without involving the person to whom these data were submitted, provided that
+(1) The data subject has the right to receive personal data related to him, which he has provided to the responsible person, in a structured, generally accepted and machine-readable format, and has the right to transfer this data to another responsible person without the intervention of the person to whom this data was provided earlier, provided that

-- b) the processing is carried out with the use of automated processes.
+b) processing is carried out using automated processes.

-(2) When exercising its right to data portability in accordance with Chapter 1, the data subject shall have the right to request the transfer of personal data directly from one responsible person to another responsible person, to the technically feasible extent.
+(2) When exercising their right to data portability in accordance with Chapter 1, the data subject has the right to request the transfer of personal data directly from one responsible person to another responsible person, to the technically feasible extent.

 The right under Chapter 1 must not infringe on the rights and freedoms of others.

-The data subject shall have the right at any time to object to the processing of personal data relating thereto, occurring in accordance with Article 6, Chapter 1, paragraph e) or f) of the DS-GVO (General Data Protection Regulation), for reasons arising from its specific situation; this shall also be applicable to data profiling based on these provisions.
-In such a case, the responsible person stops processing personal data, with the exception of cases when it can present substantial legal grounds for processing which prevail over the interests, rights and freedoms of the data subject, or when the processing serves to comply with, fulfill or protect legitimate requirements.
+The data subject has the right at any time to object to the processing of personal data relating to them, occurring in accordance with Article 6, Chapter 1, paragraph e) or f) of the DS-GVO (General Data Protection Regulation), for reasons arising from his specific situation; this also applies to profiling data based on these provisions.
+In such a case, the responsible person stops processing personal data, except in cases when he can present valid legal grounds for processing that prevail over the interests, rights and freedoms of the data subject, or when the processing serves to comply with, fulfill or protect legitimate requirements.

-In connection with the use of information society services and regardless of Directive 2002/58/EC, the data subject may exercise its right to object by automated means using technical specifications.
+Due to the use of information society services and regardless of Directive 2002/58/EC, the data subject may exercise their right to object by automated means using technical specifications.

-4.7 Right to withdraw consent to data processing:
+4.7 The right to withdraw consent to data processing:

-The data subject shall have the right to withdraw its consent to the processing of personal data carried out in accordance with the legislative provision on data protection at any time.
-Withdrawal of consent shall not affect the validity of processing performed on the basis of consent prior to its withdrawal.
+The data subject has the right to withdraw their consent to the processing of personal data carried out in accordance with the legislative provision on data protection at any time.
+The consent withdrawal does not affect the legality of processing performed on the basis of consent prior to its revocation.

-4.8 Right to appeal to a supervisory authority
+4.8 The right to lodge a complaint with a supervisory authority

-Any data subject shall have the right to appeal to a supervisory authority without prejudice to any other administrative and legal or judicial remedies, in particular in a EU Member State at its place of residence, place of work or place of alleged violation, if the data subject believes that the processing of personal data involving itself violates this Provision.
+Any data subject has the right to lodge a complaint with a supervisory authority without prejudice to any other administrative-legal or judicial remedies, in particular in the EU Member State at his place of residence, place of work or place of alleged violation, if the data subject believes that the processing of personal data concerning him violates this Provision.